hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/1100-record.md

 # RECORD

 Defines the layout of fields in the dataset; the order of the fields should be exactly the same as the dataset columns.
 There are two ways to define the record structure.
-Doesn't matter which one you use, the results will be exactly the same.
+It doesn't matter which one you use, the results will be exactly the same.

-Keep in mind that you can't output RECORD as it is a definition.
+Keep in mind that you can't output a RECORD as it is a definition.
 RECORD can be used with other functions such as DATASET and TABLE.

 ## SQL vs. ECL